How to detangle a horse’s tail

 - A tangle-free tail will fly swat better, look nicer, and also be less likely to catch on things and get pulled out.

 - Detanglers may help repel some stains from tails, like urine.
 On the flip side, they can attract dust and dirt.
 You may need to experiment.

 - Some brands come in spray form, others in gel form.
-After applying a gel formula, be sure to wash your hands with soap – otherwise, you will bring the game of “hot potato” to a whole new level, and get detangler all over yourself and everything you touch.
+After applying a gel formula, be sure to wash your hands with soap – otherwise, you will bring the game of “hot potato” to a new level, and get detangler all over yourself and everything you touch.

 What types of tail detanglers are out there?

 - Grooming oils are deep conditioning and detangling in one step.
 You can use them as a tail hair mask, letting the oils soak in for hours or even overnight.
-You will likely need to do a mild shampoo to remove the excess if you use a lot.
+You will likely need a mild shampoo to remove the excess if you use a lot.

 How to detangle a matted tail